grongierisc/iris-python-article/ArticlePythonFirst.md

 - **Python First**: You can write your application logic in Python, which allows you to leverage Python's features and libraries.
 - **IRIS Integration**: You can easily integrate your Python code with IRIS features and functionality.
 - **Remote Debugging**: You can debug your Python code running in IRIS remotely.
+- **Tracebacks**: You can see the full traceback of errors in your Python code, which is very useful for debugging.
 - **Virtual Environments**: You have a support of virtual environments, allowing you to manage dependencies more easily.

 To learn more about IoP, you can check the [official documentation](https://grongierisc.github.io/interoperability-embedded-python/).